 - Every reasonable step shall be taken to ensure that personal data that are inaccurate having regard to the purposes for which they are processed, are erased or rectified without delay;

-- Personal data shall be kept in a form which permits identification of the data subject for no longer than it is necessary for the purpose for which the personal data are processed;
+- Personal data shall be kept in a form which permits identification for no longer than it is necessary for the purpose for which the personal data are processed;

 - All personal data shall be kept confidential and stored in a manner that ensures appropriate security;

-- Personal data shall not be shared with third parties except when necessary in order for them to provide services upon agreement;
+- Personal data shall not be shared with third parties unless the transfer is necessary in order for AirHelp to deliver the services in the Agreement;

-- Data subjects shall have the right to request access to and rectification or erasure of personal data, or restriction of processing, or to object to processing as well as the right of data portability.
+- You have the right to request access to and rectification or erasure of personal data, or restriction of processing, or to object to processing as well as the right of data portability.

-AirHelp purchases flight data from third parties, e.g. information on delayed or cancelled flights within a given time etc. This information is non-private data, which we combine with the private data submitted by our customers.
-This is only used to notify customers about eligible claims and claim filing purposes in order to collect potential compensation on behalf of our customers.
+We purchase flight data from third parties, e.g. information on delayed or cancelled flights within a given time etc. This information is non-personal data, which we combine with personal data.
+This Eligibility Service is only used to inform about the likelihood of having an eligible Claim.
+We will provide our Justice as a Service for eligible Claims on request.

-We will use personal data for the purpose it is collected, and keep the data only for as long as it is necessary for that purpose.
-We may retain the customer’s information for as long as the customer’s account is active or as needed to provide services, comply with our legal obligations or any of the purposes listed above.
-Access to personal data is strictly limited to personnel of AirHelp and its controlled subsidiaries and affiliates who have appropriate authorization and a clear business need for the data.
+We will use personal data for the purpose it is collected, and keep the data for no longer than necessary for that purpose.
+We may retain your information for as long as your account is active or as needed to provide services, comply with our legal obligations or any of the purposes listed above.
+Access to personal data is strictly limited to personnel of AirHelp and it’s controlled subsidiaries and affiliates who have appropriate authorization and a clear business need for the data.

 Sharing of personal data